 I think it's time the Biology community did some serious soul searching to clearly and cleanly define our scope.

-WYSIWYGWe have had a lot of discussion on this issue but no consensus has been reached yet (or we have not resolved the issue).
-There are two issues here: There is no mechanism to filter low quality (content wise) questions which bothers some experienced users The use of "homework" close reason for ...
+We have had a lot of discussion on this issue but no consensus has been reached yet (or we have not resolved the issue).

 Well, silly we can downvote and non-researched we can close with a reason specific to lack of research.
 One that doesn't include the word homework anywhere.

+Never seen a question like this - http://biology.stackexchange.com/questions/54106/pen-and-paper-game-to-explain-the-theory-of-evolution before.
+It's a question asking about teaching methodologies-games.
 It doesn't seem to be on topic or off-topic as mentioned here- http://biology.stackexchange.com/help/on-topic) .@WYSIWYG , @Chris and @terdon what are your take on this?

 Now that I'd call off topic.
 The actual question is: "Does anyone know of such a game or able to construct such a game?" and that has nothing to do with biology.

-I'm voting to close this question as off-topic because it is asking whether people know of, or know how to create, a game and not about biology. — terdon 14 secs ago
+I'm voting to close this question as off-topic because it is asking whether people know of, or know how to create, a game and not about biology. — terdon14 secs ago

 @SanjuktaGhosh It is off-topic.
 So simply cast a close vote if you can, but there is no reason to flag this for the mods.
 This should be a community decision and there is no immediate action necessary.